Home Business Insurance: What Homeowners Policies Don't Cover

 What's the difference between an in-home business policy and a BOP?

-An in-home business policy is designed for small, lower-risk home operations and typically offers up to $10,000 in property coverage plus basic liability — at around $200/year.
+An in-home business policy is designed for small, lower-risk home operations and typically offers up to $10,000 in property coverage plus $300,000 to $1 million in liability, at less than $300 per year.
 A Business Owners Policy (BOP) is a full commercial insurance package that bundles property, liability, and business interruption coverage.
-A BOP is better suited for businesses with meaningful revenue, physical inventory, or regular client interactions, and typically costs $500–$1,500/year.
+Home-based BOPs average around $35 to $58 per month in 2026, and are better suited for businesses with meaningful revenue, physical inventory, or regular client interactions.

 Does homeowners insurance cover business interruption if I can't work from home?